Skip to content

 Additionally, everything that does not affect icon rendering is removed.
 Many bad editors leave a lot of junk code in generated SVG, all of that is removed.

-For more details about icon cleanup and code samples, see icons clean up process.
+For more details about icon cleanup, see icons clean up process.

 Examples: